Aman7Rathore/AirBNB-EDA-/README.md

 Abstract overview of the notebook
 This dataset has around 49,000 observations in it with 16 columns and it is a mix between categorical and numeric values.

-In this Jupyter Notebook I have tried to Exploratory Data Analysis (EDA) with WordClouds and Maps.
+In this Jupyter Notebook I have tried to Exploratory Data Analysis (EDA) with Maps.